The Scottish Salmon Game

 Salmon Fishing Client Qualification

-Scottish salmon fishing guests have generally been poorly qualified to date and mainly sold to the lowest bidder via 'permit only' access with zero attempt to provide a proper qualification process as to what the client actually needs.
-This low cost 'permit only' entry point sale has put tens of thousands of potential salmon fishers out of the game who have taken a brief look at the sport via 'permit only' access then exited due to a lack of knowledge, inappropriate fishing kit and the inevitable too many blank days.
+Scottish salmon fishing guests have generally been poorly qualified to date and mainly sold to the lowest bidder via 'permit only' access with zero attempt to provide a proper qualification process as to what the client actually needs and exactly where they are with their salmon fishing skills.
+This low cost 'permit only' entry point sale has put tens of thousands of potential salmon fishers out of the game who have taken a brief look at the sport via 'permit only' access then exited due to a lack of knowledge, 'mind to objective' excitement, inappropriate fishing kit and the inevitable too many blank fishing days.
 Many agents don't understand client qualification as they've no practical riverbank experience to tell them what really goes on when an inexperienced newcomer to the sport turns up on a salmon beat completely unprepared.

 Salmon Fisher Preparedness

-For anyone who thinks that a wild Atlantic salmon is just going to surrender itself to a few launches of a fly or lure I've got bad news for you as that's just simply not going to happen.
+For anyone who thinks that a wild Atlantic salmon is just going to surrender itself to a few launches of a fly or lure I've got bad news for you as that's highly unlikely going to happen.
 From my experience on the river most visiting salmon anglers are nowhere near tuned in enough as they've never taken the time to be shown the logic that lies behind successful salmon fishing.
-These unqualified salmon anglers have also to a degree assumed a permit & some more than likely inappropriate fishing kit is all they need.
+These generally unprepared salmon anglers have also to a degree assumed a permit and some more than likely inappropriate fishing kit is all they need.
 The most important component for successful salmon fishing is and always has been acquiring the actual salmon fishing skills themselves.
+From personal observations it seems that these days acquiring a top value brand of fishing equipment is much higher on the priority list than acquiring the 'essential' salmon fishing skills themselves.

 Listen To Your Inner Self When Fishing

 Once a new salmon fisher has invested the time to learn the vital basics of the sport and bedded these new skills in with a few successful days on the river it is then important they quickly move to the next stage where the real intrigue lies.
-This is now the time for the angler to start fully tuning into the mood of the river and have the tactical 'agility' to be able adjust the fishing approach to match the often changing water or light conditions.
+This is now the time for the angler to start tuning into the mood of the river and have the tactical 'agility' to be able to adjust the fishing approach to match the often changing water or light conditions.
 This is also the time to start listening to your gut and make sure your fishing thoughts are always 'subsurface' as to how your fly or lure is behaving.
-Learn this game thoroughly and become successful and don't end up being one of the thousands of poor souls who've been conditioned to think a salmon permit on its own is all they need and especially when new to the sport.
+Learn this game thoroughly and become successful and don't end up being one of the thousands of poor souls who've been conditioned to think a salmon permit on its own is all that's needed and especially when they're at the crucial first impressions stage to this often amazing pursuit.